|

 Where's Calverton? (a.k.a.
 Where did Lassie take place?)

-Anywhere you'd like to imagine it.
+The Miller/Martin farm is anywhere you'd like to imagine it.

 Even the radio stations mentioned give us no clues.
 In general, radio stations with call letters beginning with "W" are located east of the Mississippi, radio stations with call letters beginning with "K" are located west of the Mississippi (although there are exceptions before this practice was standardized, such as Pittsburgh's KDKA).
 Radio stations with both "W" call letters and "K" call letters are mentioned on the series.